 Several of the principal ingredients used in our products, including chocolate and nuts, are subject to significant price fluctuations.
 Although cocoa beans, the primary raw material used in the production of chocolate, are grown commercially in Africa, Brazil and several other countries around the world, cocoa beans are traded in the commodities market, and their supply and price are subject to volatility.
 We believe our principal chocolate supplier purchases most of its beans at negotiated prices from African growers, often at a premium to commodity prices.
-The supply and price of cocoa beans, and in turn of chocolate, are affected by many factors, including monetary fluctuations and economic, political and weather conditions in countries in which cocoa beans are grown.
+The supply and price of cocoa beans, and in turn of chocolate, are affected by many factors, including monetary fluctuations and economic, political and weather conditions in countries in which to cocoa beans are grown.
 We purchase most of our nut meats from domestic suppliers who procure their products from growers around the world.
 The price and supply of nuts are also affected by many factors, including weather conditions in the various regions in which the nuts we use are grown.
-Although we often enter into purchase contracts for these products, significant or prolonged increases in the prices of chocolate or of one or more types of nuts, or the unavailability of adequate supplies of chocolate or nuts of the quality sought by us, could have a material adverse effect on us and our results of operations.
+Although we often enter into purchase contracts for these products, significant or prolonged increases in the prices of chocolate or nuts of the quality sought by us, could have a material adverse effect on us and our results of operations.

-We Now Own 100% of the Operations of U-Swirl, Which Has a History of Losses and May Continue to Report Losses in the Future
+We Now Own 100% of the Operations of U-Swirl, Which Has a History of Losses and May Continue to Report Losses in the Future.

 In January 2013, we obtained a controlling ownership interest in SWRL.
 This interest was the result of a transaction designed to create a self-serve frozen yogurt company through the combination of three formerly separate self-serve frozen yogurt retailers (U-Swirl, Yogurtini and Aspen Leaf Yogurt).
-SWRL has historically reported net losses and may continue to report losses in future periods.
+SWRL has historically reported net losses.
 In February 2016, we foreclosed on the all of the outstanding common stock of U-Swirl (the operating subsidiary of SWRL) in full satisfaction of the obligations under the SWRL Loan Agreement, meaning that U-Swirl is now a wholly-owned subsidiary of the Company.
-If U-Swirl continues to report losses, those losses will be attributed only to the Company's stockholders.
+If U-Swirl continues to not be profitable, those operating losses of U-Swirl could have a material adverse effect on our overall results of operations.

-We And Our Subsidiaries May Be Unable To SuccessfullyIntegrate The Operations Of Acquired Businesses And May Not Achieve The Cost Savings And Increased Revenues Anticipated As A Result Of These Acquisitions.
+We And Our Subsidiaries May Be Unable To Successfully Integrate The Operations Of Acquired Businesses And May Not Achieve The Cost Savings And Increased Revenues Anticipated As A Result Of These Acquisitions.